Rob Smith (soccer)

-Robert Smith (born August 20, 1973, in Wilmington, Delaware) is a former U.S. soccer player.
+Robert Christopher Smith (born August 20, 1973, in Wilmington, Delaware) is a former U.S. soccer player.
 He spent five seasons with the Columbus Crew of Major League Soccer as a midfielder.
 He was also a member of the U.S. soccer team at the 1996 Summer Olympics.

 Player

 Youth

 Rob Smith played for Kirkwood Soccer Club in New Castle Delaware for many of his youth years.

 Rob Smith played for Thomas McKean High school in Wilmington, DE before attending the University of South Carolina where he played on the men's soccer team from 1991 to 1994.
 He holds the school's career assists record with 40.

 Professional

 In 1995, Smith played eleven games with the Delaware Wizards of USISL.
 The Columbus Crew selected Smith in the second round (20th overall) in the 1996 MLS Supplemental Draft.
 He spent five seasons with the Crew.
 Smith announced his retirement from playing on May 5, 2000.^{} He played one game with the Indiana Blast.
 He then signed with the Charleston Battery on August 2, 2000, for the remainder of the 2000 USL season.^{} He never played a game for the Battery.